apigee/ansible-opdk-accelerator/README-INVENTORY-FILE.md

 Apigee Private Cloud domain model for referencing server nodes as collections of planets and regions.
 This means that Apigee semantics are used as group names to ascribe roles to normal Ansible inventory files.
-Please refer to the (Ansible documentation)[http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html] for more inforamation on how this works.
+Please refer to the (Ansible documentation)[http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html] for more information on how this works.

 ## Inventory File Conventions
 These roles depend on use of conventions in the inventory file.